AlvarBer/Persimmon/docs/src/implementation.md

 But what happens when coroutine needs to be stopped from being called?
-Kivy has a mechanism where if the scheduled function returns `False` it will stop calling, by default our coroutine does not return any meaningful value, but we can put a final `yield False` that will stop the calls.
+Kivy has a mechanism where if the scheduled function returns `False` it will stop calling, by default our coroutine does not return any meaningful value, but it is possible to yield a final `False` that will stop the calls.
 But how is that yield triggered?
 The proper solution solution is using a full coroutine (either a generator-based one of the newer asyncio ones), but then concurrency issues appears, such that since the coroutine is being called